domenicocinque/web-rag/README.md

 ## Installation

 1. Clone this repository.
-2. Install the required Python packages by running `pip install -r requirements.txt`.
+2. Install the required Python packages by running `pip install -r requirements.txt`, or `uv sync` (if you use it).
 3. Set your `OPENAI_API_KEY` environment variable to your OpenAI API key.

 ## Usage